Some great colloquialisms for sex that are now gone — but shouldn’t be forgotten.

 6 | warming pan – a mistress

-The real definition of a warming pan is a pan that was used to heat the bedsheets.
-This alternate definition is a mid-1600s term for a female involved in an adulterous relationship and, somehow, is an evocative, unmatched mix of hilarious, offensive, misogynistic and graphic.
+The real definition of a warming pan is a pan that people used to heat the bedsheets.
+This alternate definition is a mid-1600s term for a female involved in an adulterous relationship.
+Somehow, it is an evocative, unmatched mix of hilarious, offensive, misogynistic and graphic.
 Comparing a woman to a warm household appliances will do that.

 7 | detumescence – the state of a non-erect penis

-It’s such an elegant term for being flaccid.
+It’s such an elegant term for being flaccid no matter the size of the penis.
 And, fittingly, it sounds like one of the acts in a Greek tragedy.

 8 | slam like a dunny door in a gale – a quick sexual encounter

 To translate from folksy colloquial to English, a dunny door is an outhouse door… and when there’s wind, it slams open and shut, back and forth, quickly.
-This is a term that would be used if Dan Rather or Keith Jackson were doing commentary on your sexual relations, and would definitely be peppered with some Whoa Nellys and some Hold the Phones.
+This is a term that Dan Rather or Keith Jackson would use when doing commentary on your sexual relations.
+They may also pepper it with some Whoa Nellys and some Hold the Phones.

 9 | algolagnia – a sexual tendency where one derives sexual pleasure and stimulation from physical pain